Setting up the QA Process in an Agile Environment? Check Out QA RolesCigniti Technologies

 Listen on the go!

-Role of QA in Agile
+QA Roles and Responsibilities in Agile

 According to Gartner, “Agile adoption has traditionally been driven primarily from the bottom up, and enterprise-class agile development is a natural evolution of project-level agile to support the needs of large-scale software management … Top-down strategic adoption of agile is now growing, driven by digital business initiatives that demand the quick delivery of solutions to new types of problem.”